Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Predictive Provisioning: Survey on ML

 \subsubsection{Human-Centric ML}

-As ML needs to be also understood and trusted by humans (i.e., the operators in predictive service provisioning), more human-centric ML-aided approaches need to be developed, leveraging or developing explainable supervised ML methods~\cite{Burkart_2021}.
+As ML needs to be also understood and trusted by humans (i.e., the operators in predictive service provisioning) to enable ML uptake, more human-centric ML-aided approaches need to be developed, leveraging or developing, for example, explainable supervised ML methods~\cite{Burkart_2021}.
 Furthermore, human-centric ML-aided approaches need to be developed that consider the fact that predictive service provisioning can never be fully autonomous, since human intelligence, providing expert domain knowledge, will always be needed.
 Towards this direction, human-in-the-loop (HITL) ML approaches~\cite{Monarch21} are expected to be developed leveraging both human and machine intelligence to create ML models.